josbeir/cakephp-docs-md/docs/5/en/orm/database-basics.md

 ```

 CakePHP also includes a CLI tool for managing metadata caches.
 See the
-[/console-commands/schema-cache](console-commands/schema-cache.md) chapter for more information.
+[Schema Cache Tool](../console-commands/schema-cache.md) chapter for more information.

 ## Creating Databases